phayes/crawlbot/README.md

 [![GoDoc](https://godoc.org/github.com/phayes/crawlbot?status.svg)](https://godoc.org/github.com/phayes/crawlbot)

-Crawlbot is a simple, efficient, and flexible webcrawler.
+Crawlbot is a simple, efficient, and flexible webcrawler / spider.
 Crawlbot is easy to use out-of-the-box, but also provides extensive flexibility for advanced users.

 ```go
 package main